joeyparrish/sega-slides/README.md

 ## Windows

-To use this from Windows, you can install dependencies via chocolatey:
+To use this from Windows, you can install dependencies via Chocolatey:

 ```ps1
 choco install -y imagemagick docker docker-desktop